tomkat-cr/medoffline/README.md

 6. Search for the **MedOffline** App icon and tap it.

-7. Click on the gear icon to open Settings.
+7. Tap on the gear icon to open Settings.

-8. Click on "Model to Download".
+8. Tap on "Model to Download".

-9. Click on "Llama 3.2 1B" (lightweight) or "Llama 3.2 3B" (bigger).
+9. Tap on "Llama 3.2 1B" (lightweight) or "Llama 3.2 3B" (bigger).

-10. Click on "DOWNLOAD MODEL" button.
+10. Tap on "DOWNLOAD MODEL" button.

-11. Click on "ACCEPT" button.
+11. Tap on "ACCEPT" button.

 12. Wait for the download to complete.

-With a fast Internet connection, it will take about 2 minutes for the download to complete when "Llama 3.2 1B" is selected, or 3+ minutes when "Llama 3.2 3B" is selected.
+With a fast Internet connection, it can take about 2 minutes for the download to complete when "Llama 3.2 1B" is selected, or 3+ minutes when "Llama 3.2 3B" is selected.

+13. Once the download is complete a message will appear indicating that the model was loaded.
+Then, the main screen with the chatbot-style user interface will be ready to use.

-13. Once the download is complete, Click on the gear icon again to open Settings.
+14. To change the model in use, tap on the gear icon to open Settings.

-14. Click on "Model" and select the downloaded model.
+15. Tap on "Model" and select the downloaded model.

-15. Click on "Tokenizer" and select the downloaded model's tokenizer (it should have the same name as the Model, ending with ".bin").
+16. Tap on "Tokenizer" and select the downloaded model's tokenizer (it should have the same name as the Model, ending with ".bin").

-16. Click on "LOAD MODEL" button.
+17. Tap on "LOAD MODEL" button.

-17. Click on "ACCEPT" button.
+18. Tap on "ACCEPT" button.

-18. Once completed, the main screen with the chatbot-style user interface will be ready to use.<BR/><BR/>
+19. Once completed, the main screen with the chatbot-style user interface will be ready to use.<BR/><BR/>
    ![App UI](./assets/screenshots/IMG_0732.jpeg)

 ## Technology Used